gabyx/nixos-configuration/README.md

   for package names and options.

-- The NixOS is using `sway` window manager.
-To get you started press when the VM is booted up:
+- This NixOS is using the `sway` (Wayland not X11) window manager.
+To get you started when the VM is booted up:

   - `Alt+d` to start a program or
   - press `Alt+Enter` to open `wezterm` terminal with `zsh`.

+- The NixOS install is customized with my `.`-files over `chezmoi` which are not yet public.
+[Todo]

 ## Install NixOS into QEMU Virtual Machine